Príncipe: History

 The island was uninhabited when discovered by the Portuguese on 17 January 1471 and was first named after Saint Anthony ("Ilha de Santo Antão").
 Later the island was renamed Príncipe ("Prince's [Island]") by King John II of Portugal in honour of his son Afonso, Hereditary Prince of Portugal (1475–1491).
 The first settlement, the town Santo António, was founded in 1502.
-Subsequently, the north and centre of the island were made into plantations by Portuguese colonists using slave labor.
+Subsequently, the north and centre of the island were made into plantations by Portuguese colonists abusing slave labor.
 These concentrated initially on producing sugar and after 1822 on cocoa, becoming the world's greatest cocoa producer.
-Since independence, these plantations have largely reverted to forest.
+Since independence, these exploitative plantations have largely reverted to forest.

 The island's fortress named Fortaleza de Santo António da Ponta da Mina on a point inside Baía de Santo António (Santo António Bay) was built in 1695.
 In 1706, the city and the fortress were destroyed by the French.
 From 1753 until 1852, Santo António was the colonial capital of Portuguese São Tomé and Príncipe.

-Príncipe was the site where Einstein's theory of relativity was experimentally corroborated by Arthur Stanley Eddington and his team during the total solar eclipse of May 29, 1919; photographs of the eclipse revealed evidence of the 'bending' of starlight, in accordance with Einstein's predictions (see Eddington experiment).
+Príncipe was the site where Einstein's theory of relativity was experimentally corroborated by Arthur Stanley Eddington and his team during the total solar eclipse of May 29, 1919; photographs of the eclipse revealed evidence of the bending of starlight, in accordance with Einstein's predictions (see Eddington experiment).

 On April 29, 1995, the Autonomous Region of Príncipe was established, corresponding with the existing Pagué District.